-Balance sheet amounts at March 31, 2010, are unaudited.
-The December 31, 2009, amounts are derived from audited financial statements.
+Note 1.
+Balance sheet amounts at March 31, 2011, are unaudited.
+The December 31, 2010, amounts are derived from audited financial statements.

-In September 2009, we announced plans to consolidate our Specialty Products and Printing & Writing businesses into a single strategic operating unit.
-The consolidation became effective on January 1, 2010, and did not impact the organization of the Tissue business segment.
-We have evaluated our disclosures of our business segments in accordance with the Financial Accounting Standards Board (“FASB”) Accounting Standards Codification (“ASC”) Subtopic 280-10, and as a result we have classified our operations into two principal reportable segments: Paper and Tissue, each providing different products.
+We have evaluated our disclosures of our business segments in accordance with the Financial Accounting Standards Board (“FASB”) Accounting Standards Codification (“ASC”) Subtopic 280-10, and as a result we have classified our operations into two principal reportable segments: Tissue and Paper, each providing different products.
 Separate management of each segment is required because each business unit is subject to different marketing, production, and technology strategies.

 |Segment assets (Note 1)|

 |Corporate & Unallocated*||37,366||37,109|

 |Corporate & Eliminations||(5,387||)||(5,281||)|

 |Depreciation, depletion and amortization (unaudited)|

 |Corporate & Unallocated||603||546|

 *Segment assets do not include intersegment accounts receivable, cash, deferred tax assets, and certain other assets which are not identifiable with the segments.

 Investor and Media Contact: